 Having a YouTube channel is supposed to be a fun and comfortable experience.
 If going on camera makes that impossible for you, you can create a YouTube channel that works around that.

-Fortunately, some of the most successful YouTuber channels on the planet are "faceless youtube channels" and the creators don't ever show their faces and you don't have to either.
+Fortunately, some of the most successful YouTube channels on the planet are "faceless YouTube channels" and the creators never show their faces and you don't have to either.

-Before we get into the youtube channel ideas, let me give a quick word of advice.
+Before we get into the faceless YouTubers ideas, let me give a quick word of advice.